ganelson/inform/README.md

 ## Inventory

-"I can't help feeling that if someone had asked me before the universe began how it would turn out, I should have guessed something a bit less like an old curiosity shop and a bit more like a formal French garden — an orderly arrangement of straight avenues, circular walks, and geometrically shaped trees and hedges."
-(Michael Frayn)
+**"I can't help feeling that if someone had asked me before the universe began how it would turn out, I should have guessed something a bit less like an old curiosity shop and a bit more like a formal French garden — an orderly arrangement of straight avenues, circular walks, and geometrically shaped trees and hedges."** (Michael Frayn)

-Inform is not a single program: while the Inform 7 compiler builds to a single executable file, this is only useful in concert with other tools (notably the Inform 6 compiler and the Inblorb packager), with standard libraries of code (called Extensions), with documentation, test cases and so on.
-This repository assembles all those programs and resources, which fall into two categories:
+Inform is not a single program, but an assemblage of programs and resources.
+Some, including the inform7 compiler itself, are "literate programs", also called "webs".
+The notation &#9733; marks these, and links are provided to their human-readable forms.
+(This will be enabled when the repository becomes public: GitHub Pages does not work on private repositories.)

 ### Resources for which this is the primary repository